mihailrc/selfDrivingCar/vehicleDetection/README.md

 - use more sophisticated techniques to identify blobs in the heat much such as watershed

 Since the final results require so much parameter tuning I am not convinced that this is the most robust approach for vehicle identification.
 I believe using something like U-Net or YOLO can provide better results and this is what I intend to experiment with next.

-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Discussion includes some consideration of problems/issues faced, what could be improved about their algorithm/pipeline, and what hypothetical cases would cause their pipeline to fail.